Do you find that thoughts and feelings can sometimes seem unmanageable and overwhelming?

 Here at Engage I offer online or face-to-face, short term or open-ended therapy, depending on what you need.
 Because I understand that our needs vary from person to person and what is important can change from moment to moment.

-So when you decide to give yourself the time and space to be heard and engage, I will be here to walk beside you.
+So when you feel ready to take the time and space to be heard and engage, I will be here to listen and support you.
 Helping you to gain awareness and understanding as we work together, to obtain your therapeutic goals for positive and meaningful change.